InhyeLee-Data/MachineLearning2020/3.Clustering/README.md

 - Cluster 7: Deconstructing squares
 - Cluster 8: Segmentation

 4. Among the 9 clusters, my personal favorite is the 8th cluster (Cluster 7), which I named "Deconstructing squares".
 Here, the collected artworks seem to explore what we can recognize as "squares".
-The collection exposes viewers visual elements that geometrically constitute a square or elements which can be seen as a deconstructed or deformed image of a square.
+The collection exposes viewers compositions that geometrically constitute a square as a whole or elements that can be seen as a deconstructed, deformed or repetitive image of a square.

 Below are some images from the Cluster 7.
 For other clusters, please take a look at the image display at the bottom of the notebook [page](Inhye_Cluster_Submission_v1.ipynb). <br>
 ![square](square_img1.jpg)<br>
 ![square](square_img2.jpg)<br>